-The Avett Brothers’ music offers perfect respite from a frantic world
+The Avett Brothers provide the perfect respite from a frantic world.

 I also enjoy cooking, and thus have picked up a cook book to two in my days.
 But as any starving person knows, a picture of food is of little excitement when presented with a buffet.

 I stayed in the afterglow of his warm words long after I left the venue that night.”

 I was first exposed to their music through my mother about five years ago.
 Of course, because she’s my mom, I promptly decided I would not like them purely on principle.
 And as much as my 12-year-old self wanted to succeed at loathing their music, that plan ultimately failed.

 I don’t remember much from my years before middle school, but I can vividly picture cleaning our house with my family as my mom’s “Cleaning Songs” iTunes playlist played in the background.
 Along with Train and Plain White T’s we would listen to a multitude of songs from The Avett Brothers’ album “I and Love and You.”

 When I first heard The Avett Brothers would return to Roots n Blues this year as the capstone performance Friday, I was indifferent.
 I knew I would be at the festival covering venders, spectators and exhibits as a journalist, so sticking around until nine o’clock just to watch them play seemed less than exhilarating.

 I spent the evening doing Q&As with people in the various venues, then left at 7:15 to get dinner and go home.
 My mom could tell I was reticent to return to the festival after our leisurely meal.
 Her love for the band, however, outweighed my exhaustion, and we returned to Stephens Lake Park.

 After biking from a side street, we ran down the hill to the Missouri Lottery Stage.
 I would have been happy to hang out by the lighted ferris wheel because the audience was massive.
 Bundled up against the chilly fall air, I, instead, weaved through the crowds until I found a place to stand near the stage.